Help. Hope. Healing

 Services of the Center for Children

-An F.S.A is a trained neutral team member who focuses solely on the best interests of each unique child.
+Victim advocates are team members who focuses solely on the best interests of each unique child.
 They work in liaison with other professionals to surround the family with support services throughout the investigation, prosecution of the case, and beyond.
+All children who come through the Center for Children on a child welfare or law enforcement referral has a dedicated staff advocate assigned at the inception of their case.

-Interviews are a legally sound, neutral, fact-finding conversation with a child led by a trained professonal to obtain details regarding the alleged abuse.
-They support accurate and fair decision making by the investigative team.
-A single conversation is coordinated to avoid repetitive interviews that may further traumatize the survivor.
+Forensic interviewers produce legally sound, neutral, fact-finding conversations with a child intended to obtain details regarding an allegation of abuse.
+They support accurate and fair decision-making by the investigative team.
+Typically, a single conversation is coordinated to avoid repetitive interviews that may further traumatize the victim, though specialized interviewing strategies may be used to best benefit the child's opportunity to tell their story.

-Our highly trained team provides eveidence-based, trauma-focused mental health services designed to meet the unique needs of abused children and caregivers.
-This includes one-on-one therapy, family therapy, clinical case management, therapeutic trial preparation, and educational groups.
+Our highly trained team provides evidence-based, trauma-focused mental health services designed to meet the unique needs of abused children.
+This includes one-on-one therapy, clinical case management, therapeutic trial preparation, and psychoeducation for both the child and their caregiver(s).
+Therapy referrals to staff therapists often come through cases seen at the Center for Children or another sister child advocacy center.

-Community prevention education is provided for adults at the Center for Children and within our community by specialized team members.
+Community prevention education is provided for adults at the Center for Children and within our community by team faciliators.
 Programs include Stewards of Children (English and Spanish) and Nurturing Healthy Sexual Development.

 Want to learn more about what a child advocacy center is?
 Click the picture above for a quick overview of the importance of child advocacy centers for children and families.